zaphosting/docs/docs/scum-becomeadmin.md

 ---
 id: scum-becomeadmin
 title: "SCUM: Become admin"
-description: Information about how to become admin on your SCUM server from ZAP-Hosting
+description: "Information about how to become admin on your SCUM server from ZAP-Hosting"
 sidebar_label: Become admin
 services:
   - gameserver-scum